Act Now: Save the Solar Tax Credit!

-In case you missed it, the government is reducing the 30% federal Investment Tax Credit (ITC) for solar at the end of this year, with complete elimination of residential benefits by 2022.
+In case you missed it, the government is reducing the 30% federal Investment Tax Credit (ITC) for solar at the end of this year, with the complete elimination of residential benefits by 2023.

 “Since 2005, when the ITC was first passed by the Republican-led Congress and signed into law by President George W. Bush, the ITC has created hundreds of thousands of jobs, sparked more than $140 billion in private investment, and helped grow solar deployment by more than 10,000%."